Let’s make one thing clear: dropping out of college or university isn’t the end of the world!

-The plus side?
+The greatest benefit of an online vs. traditional degree?
 You’ll save heaps on university fees, and you’ll be able to work at your own pace.
 So, you could end up with a qualification in a year, when it may have otherwise have taken you three years if you had completed it in a university setting.

 6. Start a Business

 If you’re anything like Steve Jobs or Mark Zuckerberg and you have a life-changing business idea, go for your dreams and stop wasting your time at college!

 If, on the other hand, you have a side business that needs more attention to take off, also dedicate the time to your aspirations.

 But if you really don’t know what to do once you’ve dropped out of university, and you have a passion for something, then consider starting your own business and being your own boss.